gaultier/blog/advent_of_code_2018_5_revisited.md

-This coincided with me listening to an interview from the VLC developers saying there wrote hundred of thousand of lines of (multi platform!)
+This coincided with me listening to an interview from the VLC developers saying they wrote hundred of thousand of lines of (multi platform!)
 Assembly code by hand in their new AV1 decoder.
 I thought that was intriguing, who still writes assembly by hand in 2023?
 Well these guys are no idiots so I should try it as well.

 ## The new solution